pajaz/final-module-linux-conf-mgmt2022/Installation.md

 6. Run the highstate currently implemented: `sudo salt '*' state.apply`
 7. Adjust user home folder permissions manually for each user on the Web Server:
   - `$ chmod ugo+x $HOME` ($HOME = /home/user)
+8. Set up passwords for you users and try it out.

 Module files [Here](module/)